What Is Sensory Processing Disorder?

 What Are a Child’s Motor and Sensory Systems?

-The sensory System is the area of the nervous system which is concerned with processing sensory information, i.e. understanding what are seeing (vision), hearing (auditory), tasting (gustatory), balance/movement (vestibular) and touching (somatic sensation).
+The Sensory System is the area of the nervous system which is concerned with processing sensory information, i.e. understanding what we are seeing (vision), hearing (auditory), tasting (gustatory), balance/movement (vestibular) and touching (somatic sensation).

 What Treatment does Future Steps Consultancy Offer?